Melody enjoys sharing her personal experiences with others. This is an unendorsed product review by a customer.

 Homemade traps are another option.
 If you want to make your own, then you need medium-sized bowls and water.
-Homemade traps are not as effective as commercial traps but it does cost less to make them, which is why some people do it this way.
+Homemade traps are not as effective as commercial traps but it is cheaper to make them.

 - Place stainless steel bowls near the bed.